bpark1223/Setting-up-a-Home-Lab/README.md

 </h> Setting up a Home Lab </h>
 <p>Setting up a home lab is a fundamental step in practicing and improving cybersecurity skills.
-In this project, I will create a virtual network with multiple machines which I will use to simulate and defend against attacks.</p>
+In this project, I will create a virtual network with multiple machines which I will use to run an nmap scan and analyze network traffic using Wireshark.</p>
 <h2>Utilities Used</h2>
 </p>- Ubuntu </p>
 </p>- Kali Linux </p>
 </p>- UTM VM setup </p>
+</p>- Wireshark </p>
 <h2>Step-by-Step Walkthrough</h2>
 </p> I use UTM to setup my virtual machine.</p>
 <img width="1420" alt="Screenshot 2024-07-06 at 2 51 29 PM" src="https://github.com/bpark1223/Setting-up-a-Home-Lab/assets/77799235/2f3d0076-c0d7-42bf-b994-2d1fa2559c72">